-It Can Lead to Unexpected Topics
+Can Lead to Unexpected Topics

-A simple, “How’s the weather today?” can turn into “Our Company has a new job opportunity available and you seem like a perfect match for the job”.
+To begin, a simple, “How’s the weather today?” can turn into “Our Company has a new job opportunity available and you seem like a perfect match for the job”.
 Small talk will almost always establish a basic social bond, yield important information, and expand your network.
 Here’s the catch: small talk is completely free and you should consider it as more of an investment.
 Time invested speaking with an individual can leave you with valuable knowledge by the end of the conversation.

-It Improves your Problem Solving Skills
+Improves your Problem Solving Skills

-It Boosts self confidence
+Boosts self confidence

-Small talk requires you to pay attention to what’s being said to you and vice versa.
+To continue, small talk requires you to pay attention to what’s being said to you and vice versa.
 It’s always important to make sure the conversation has smooth transitions and it’s not one sided.
 People love when people are confident and respectful enough to engage in a conversation.
 With this gesture, you will seem confident, professional, and well adjusted.
 Who knows, you may meet the love of your life by engaging in small talk!